mhhf/jslinux-truebit/README.md

 The general Idea is to compile a [instruction set architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture) to wasm which runs linux on truebit and run all build tasks within that VM on truebit.

-This repo is a fork of Bellard's jslinux project [1] modefied to be run as a standalone wasm from a single main() function.
+This repo is a fork of Bellard's [jslinux] project modefied to be run as a standalone wasm from a single main() function.
 It assumes a fs with multiple input files: